BazsiBazsi0/EEG-ML/README.md

 2. **Synthetic Data Upsampling**: To address the issue of class imbalance, synthetic data upsampling is performed.
 This helps in balancing the classes and provides more data for the model to learn from.
 3. **Model Training**: A machine learning model is trained using TensorFlow.
 The model is trained on the upsampled dataset.
 4. **Model Evaluation**: The performance of the model is evaluated on a separate test set.

+## Results
+The individual results are in the results folder in their respective folder.

 ## Code Usage